 Alcohol depresses nerves that control involuntary actions such as the gag reflex, which prevents choking.
 Since alcohol irritates the stomach, people who drink an excessive amount often vomit.
 Without a properly functioning gag reflex, there is a risk of choking on vomit, which could kill an unconscious person.

-If a person is so intoxicated to the point that they are completely non-responsive, not breathing, or showing any of the other signs of alcohol poisoning, get help immediately.
+If a person is so intoxicated to the point that they are non-responsive, not gasping for air, hyperventilating or not breathing at all, or showing any of the other signs of alcohol poisoning, get help immediately.
 Call 911.

 What are the signs of life-threatening alcohol poisoning?